-This photoshop tutorial will show you how to create the ever popular particle dispersion effect.
-I have put my own twist on it with the person turning into waves of particles as if they are being teleported.
-I call this the particle disintegration effect and I have made it easy for you in this free PhotoshopCAFE tutorial.
+This tutorial shows how to create the Marvel Avengers, Infinity Wars disintegration effect in Photoshop.
+I have put my own twist on it with the person turning into waves of particles as if they are being turned into dust I call this the particle disintegration effect and I have made it easy for you in this free PhotoshopCAFE tutorial.

-Now, this kind of effect has become very popular.
+Now, this kind of effect has become very popular, especially since the disintegration memes started up.
 You are kind of seeing it everywhere and there’s a lot of different things we can do.
 Splatter we can do, dispersion we can do disintegration by using different types of brushes.
 And the effect is actually really easy.
 I am going to show you how to do it right now.

 I started with this photo.